Michael-Brooks/michaelbrooks.co.uk/content/posts/fitness-for-mental-health-a-crossfit-event-to-help-raise-money-for-mental-health.md

 title: Fitness for Mental Health a CrossFit event to help raise money for mental health
 date: 2019-09-27T07:58:50.717Z
 published: true
-tags: ['ReactPHP','Symfony','PHP']
+tags: ['mental health','charity','merch']
 cover_image: ./images/img_20190912_064703.jpg
 canonical_url: false
-description: A post on mental health
+description: "The information below was taken from my Just Giving page, if you would like to donate then please head over to this link where your donation will be hugely appreciated.
+Also, if you would like to buy some Fitness for Mental Health merch, head over to here where 90% of all profits will be doanted to Mind Charity."
 ---

 The information below was taken from my [Just Giving page](/mind), if you would like to donate then please head over to [this link](/mind) where your donation will be hugely appreciated.
-Also, if you would like to buy some ["Fitness for Mental Health" merch](/mental-health), head over [to here](mental-health) where 90% of all profits will be doanted to Mind Charity.
+Also, if you would like to buy some ["Fitness for Mental Health" merch](/mental-health), head over [to here](/mental-health) where 90% of all profits will be doanted to Mind Charity.

 We will be performing a Crossfit workout named Becky on the 12th of October.
 Anyone can participate and all donations will be greatly appreciated.
 If you do perform the workout, a video of your performance will also be greatly appreciated too, in order to help spread and raise awareness for mental health.
 You can use the hashtag #FitnessForMentalHealth on all your favourite social networks to help spread awareness.